 A ketogenic diet might be good for you if:

 - You don’t live a very active lifestyle or don’t enjoy exercise or being very active.

 - Your favorite foods are proteins, fats, and vegetables.
-You don’t like fruits or starchy carbs all that much.

 - You have a good relationship with food and it doesn’t already consume your life